Wiznet/WIZnet-S2E-Tool-GUI/README.md

 # TroubleShooting
 Updated 23/12/01 : When re-selecting a module after apply setting, some field values ​​may be lost.
 This error occurs when receiving UDP packets multiple times.
-There is no problem with the module, but we will resolve the issue of updating the GUI screen correctly as soon as possible.
+**There is no problem with the module** , but we will resolve the issue of updating the GUI screen correctly as soon as possible.

 ## Report